Home » Paying For School » Public Service Student Loan Forgiveness

 Oregon

 The Oregon Health Care Provider Loan Repayment Program is for professionals across various health fields who commit to serving underserved communities for at least three years.
-Full-time providers can receive an award of up to 50 percent of their qualifying debt balance, with a maximum of $50,000 per year, while part-time providers can receive up to 25% of their debt, with a maximum of $25,000.
+Full-time providers can receive an award of up to 50 percent of their qualifying debt balance, with a maximum of $50,000 per year, while part-time providers can receive up to 25% of their debt, with a maximum of $25,000 in past years.

 Rhode Island

 The state’s Commerce Corporation Wavemaker Fellowship is for workers in various fields.
-It offers $6,000 annually for Fellows with a graduate degree and up to $4,000 for undergraduates, with support available for up to four years.
+It offers student loan assistance to Fellows with a graduate degree and to undergraduates, with support available for up to 4 years.
 The benefit is provided as an annual tax credit.

 South Carolina

 South Carolina Teacher Loan Forgiveness is available to teachers who teach in critical subject areas or underserved geographic locations.
-Loan forgiveness is granted at 20 percent or $3,000 per year of teaching in a critical subject or geographic area.
-If teaching in both, forgiveness is 33 ⅓ percent or $5,000 annually.
+Loan forgiveness is granted at up to 20 percent per year of teaching in a critical subject or geographic area.

 Tennessee